 - Head to Administration and then to Discover Applications

 - You will then be presented with a screen that will show you the different applications you can integrate with your existing Jira application.
-In the below screenshot, Jira Service Desk is not there as it is already added, but you can see the other products, such as Confluence, Jira Core, etc. (Please note these screens shots are from the cloud)
+In the below screenshot, Jira Service Management is not there as it is already added, but you can see the other products, such as Confluence, Jira Work Management, etc. (Please note these screens shots are from the cloud)

 - Click ‘Try it now’ and then follow the install wizard.
 You can select to do a trial period, or if you have a license, evaluation, or otherwise, you can enter that.

-Once the wizard is finished you will have to set up your first project in either Jira Service Desk or Jira Software, depending on which you added, and then you are done!
-The main difference you will notice between this method and the aforementioned application links method is that now the projects from Jira Software and Jira Service Desk will be visible in the same instance.
+Once the wizard is finished you will have to set up your first project in either Jira Service Management or Jira Software, depending on which you added, and then you are done!
+The main difference you will notice between this method and the aforementioned application links method is that now the projects from Jira Software and Jira Service Management will be visible in the same instance.

-So now when you log in, you will see something similar to the above, and because both your Software and Service desk projects are within the same instance, it means that you can create linked issues between these projects, as well as also link existing issues to tickets in the Service Desk projects.
+So now when you log in, you will see something similar to the above, and because both your Software and Service Management projects are within the same instance, it means that you can create linked issues between these projects, as well as also link existing issues to tickets in the Service Management projects.